jayasuryat/dowel/README.md

 `Dowel` is quite flexible with the types it already supports, but there are certain limits on what all types are supported, and in general how `Dowel` works :

 - Classes annotated with any of the `Dowel` annotations (`@Dowel`, `@DowelList` or `@ConsdierForDowel`) should be concrete (non-abstract)
-- Primary constructors of classes annotated with any of the `Dowel` annotations should not be private
+- Primary constructors of classes annotated with `@Dowel` annotation should not be private
 - Only classes extending `androidx.compose.ui.tooling.preview.PreviewParameterProvider` can be annotated with `@ConsiderForDowel`
 - Only classes already annotated with `@Dowel` can be annotated with `@DowelList`
 - All of the properties listed in the primary constructor of class annotated with `@Dowel` can only be of the following types: